Parveen P. Gupta

 Assistant Professor of Accounting; Charlotte and Robert L. Brown III '78 Research Fellowship.
 B.S./B.A., Bloomsburg University; Ph.D., Drexel University.
 Research Interests: judgement and decision-making in auditing; archival research in auditing; regulation.

 Hye Seung (Grace) Lee

-Assistant Professor of Accounting; Charlotte & Robert L. Brown III '78 Research Fellowship.
-B.S., Seoul Women's University, Korea; M.B.A., Vanderbilt University; Ph.D., University of Arizona.
-Research interests: the effects of financial reporting on capital markets, financial analysts' forecasts, and voluntary disclosure.
+Assistant Professor of Accounting; B.S., Seoul Women's University, Korea; M.B.A., Vanderbilt University; Ph.D., University of Arizona.
+Research interests: the effects of financial reporting on capital markets; financial analysts' forecasts; voluntary disclosure; earnings management and earnings quality; the effects of taxes on capital markets.
 Teaching areas: financial and managerial accounting.

-Assistant Professor of Accounting; Thomas J. Campbell '80 Professorship.
+Assistant Professor of Accounting.
 B.S., Ph.D., Rutgers.
-Research interests: audit judgment and decision making, financial restatements, and ethics in accounting.
+Research interests: judgement and decision making in auditing and accounting; business ethics in accounting and auditing contexts.

 Professor of Practice